notes were written by Eric Foxley, and are based on an

 Always play within your limits.
 It is better to have a small

-repertoire, well known and performed, than a wide repertoire
+repertoire, well known and performed at a sensible speed, than a wide repertoire

 of tunes played with difficulty as a series of disconnected